unionlabs/union/08-wasm-issue.md

 }
 ```

-If the client type points to an existing handler, the handler would handle the msg however it likes. for `07-tendermint`, this would be as simple as keeping the exact same code that exists now - verifying that the values contained in the states are the correct `Any<ibc.lightclients.tendermint.v1.*State>` types, and `08-wasm` passing the bytes through to the contract directly.
+If the client type points to an existing handler, the handler would handle the msg however it likes. for `07-tendermint`, the tendermint module would deserialize to `ibc.lightclients.tendermint.v1.ClientState/ConsensusState`, and `08-wasm` would pass the bytes through to the contract directly.

 ### `08-wasm` specific flow